apache/pulsar/site2/docs/functions-debugging.md

 ### get

-Get information about a Pulsar function.
+Get information about a Pulsar Function.

 **Usage**